SolidLabResearch/solid-sfef-cli/README.md

 ## CLI commands <a name="commands"></a>

-- ```sfef list-shapes``` :     List of available shapes (SHACL .ttl files)
+- ```sfef list-shapes``` :
+    List of available shapes (SHACL .ttl files).

-- ```sfef set-custom-css``` :   Set up custom CSS classes to be used in the FE form component
+- ```sfef set-custom-css``` :
+    Set up custom CSS classes to be used in the FE form component.

-- ```sfef create -f <framework> -s <shape>``` :          Creates the form (following SHACL shape) and required dependencies according to the selected framework
+- ```sfef create -f <framework> -s <shape>``` :
+    Creates the form (following SHACL shape) and required dependencies according to the selected framework.

 <br/>

 ## Install <a name="install"></a>

-- Solid-sfef-cli is a development CLI tool, it is recommened to install it using ```--global``` option.
+- Solid-sfef-cli is a development CLI tool, it is recommened to install it using ```--global``` parameter.
 The following commands can be used:

     ```bash
-    npm install SolidLabResearch/solid-sfef-cli --global
+    npm install @solidlab/solid-sfef-cli --global
     ```

     or

     ```bash
-    npm i SolidLabResearch/solid-sfef-cli -g
+    npm i @solidlab/solid-sfef-cli -g
     ```

-- It could also be install locally as a dev dependency using ```--save-dev``` option.
+- It could also be install locally as a dev dependency using ```--save-dev``` parameter.
 The following commands can be used:

     ```bash
-    npm install SolidLabResearch/solid-sfef-cli --save-dev
+    npm install @solidlab/solid-sfef-cli --save-dev
     ```

     or

     ```bash
-    npm i SolidLabResearch/solid-sfef-cli -D
+    npm i @solidlab/solid-sfef-cli -D
     ```

 <br/>

 ## Usage and examples<a name="usage"></a>

-- Following bash commands asume the installation was done globally.
+- Following section bash commands are under the **asumption that the installation was done globally**.

-- If installation was done locally, then adapt bash commands accordingly.
+- If installation was done **locally**, then adapt bash commands accordingly.

     e.g.